virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Is Contempt of Court in Family Court in Virginia?

-In Virginia, a contempt of court is defined as an act of disrespect for the court or its processes.
+In Virginia, contempt of court is defined as an act of disrespect for the court or its processes.
 It can also describe an obstruction of the court’s administration of justice.
 Virginia recognizes both civil and criminal contempt in family law cases.
 A criminal contempt is punished with a fine and/or jail time.
 Punishment for civil contempt is conditional.
 While it may also involve a fine and/or jail time, the fine amount and length of incarceration depend on the individual found to be in contempt of court.
 The person held in contempt may purge their contempt by complying with the court order, judgement, or agreement the court ruled they violated.

 Contempt of Family Court in Virginia may also be direct or constructive.
-Direct contempt occurs in the presence of the judge and in court while constructive contempt occurs out of court and in the absence of a judge.
+Direct contempt occurs in the presence of the judge and in court, while constructive contempt occurs out of court and in the absence of a judge.

 The most common reasons for contempt of Family Court in Virginia are: